CFB Goose Bay: 2001 – 9/11 Operation Yellow Ribbon

-On 11 September 2001, CFB Goose Bay hosted seven trans-Atlantic commercial airliners which were diverted to land as part of Operation Yellow Ribbon, following the closure of North American airspace as a result of the 9/11 terrorist attacks on the World Trade Center in New York City and the Pentagon in Washington D.C.
+On 11 September 2001, CFB Goose Bay hosted seven trans-Atlantic commercial airliners which were diverted to land as part of Operation Yellow Ribbon, following the closure of North American airspace as a result of the 9/11 terrorist attacks on the World Trade Center in New York City and the Pentagon in Washington, D.C.
 It was also the first Canadian airport to receive diverted aircraft.

 2005 – Cessation of Multinational Low Level Flying Training

 In 2004 the RAF announced its intent to close the permanent RAF detachment, effective 31 March 2005.
 The German and Italian air forces had agreements signed to use the base until 2006, however they were not renewed as of 2004.
 These air forces still operate at Goose Bay, but plan to initiate simulator training instead.
-The base continues in its role as a low-level tactical training facility and as a forward deployment location for Canadian Forces Air Command, although the total complement of Canadian Forces personnel numbers less than 100.
+The base continues in its role as a low-level tactical training facility and as a forward deployment location for the RCAF, although the total complement of Canadian Forces personnel numbers less than 100.

-2005 – Ballistic Missile Defence
+2005 – Ballistic missile defence

 Labradorian politicians such as former Liberal Senator Bill Rompkey have advocated using CFB Goose Bay as a site for a missile defence radar system being developed by the United States Department of Defense.
 Executives from defence contractor Raytheon have surveyed CFB Goose Bay as a suitable location for deploying such a radar installation.